 Are you a medievalist or early modernist?
 Are you a K-12 teacher with a unit on medieval or renaissance history?
 Are you a library science instructor who teaches history of the book?
 Do you teach history of science or mathematics?
 Do you ever wish that you had access to primary sources, manuscripts and printed books, to illustrate concepts covered in your classes?

 You may be interested in a service from the Schoenberg Institute for Manuscript Studies in the Kislak Center for Special Collections, Rare Books and Manuscripts, University of Pennsylvania Libraries.
-Beginning in Spring 2016, we are offering Virtual Classroom Visits, featuring manuscripts and early printed books from our collections, and knowledgable curators to introduce the items.
+Since Spring 2016 we have offered Virtual Classroom Visits, featuring manuscripts and early printed books from our collections, and knowledgeable curators to introduce the items.

 What is a Virtual Classroom Visit?

 During a Virtual Classroom Visit, a curator at Penn will display and interact with books from our collection, while you and your class watches and asks questions via a video feed.
-We have a camera installed in the ceiling of our lab.
-The camera has a USB connection that makes it possible to connect it to a laptop and share the camera view via Skype or Google Hangout.
-You would need to have a computer with Skype or Google Hangout installed, and an account on either of those programs.
-You would also need a large monitor or projector.
-You wouldn’t need a camera on your end), virtual classes (where every student joins individually), or a combination of both.
+We have document cameras installed in our lab, and we can share the camera views via Zoom or other video conferencing system.
+We can serve both in-person classes (if you have a large monitor or projector on your end), virtual classes (where every student joins individually), or a combination of both.

 What kind of books might I show my class?